 It is important that you read my terms of business (detailed below in bullet points 1-15 inclusive) before your first lesson with me.
-I will ask you to confirm, in writing, that you have read and accept these terms before your first lesson, as lessons cannot commence until this has been done.
+I will ask you to confirm, by text or email, that you have read and accept these terms before your first lesson.
 If there are any material changes to these terms during your course of lessons with me, you will be provided with an updated copy at least 14 days before they come into effect (and asked to confirm your acceptance).

 1. My Business Details.
 I am a self employed, independent driving instructor, operating under a franchise agreement with AA Driving School (AADS).
 I am registered as a sole trader under the name “Driving Lessons in Nottingham with Martin (LTD)”, with LTD being an abbreviation for my website “licencedtodrive.co.uk”, and can be contacted by phone (07980111234) or by email (email@example.com).
 Although I am contracted with AA Driving School, who arrange the provision of a fully maintained and serviced driving school car, your contract for driving lessons is solely with me (for the duration of your lessons with me).

 2. Driving Licence – You must have a valid driving licence and produce the photocard version on or before your first lesson.
 Information about your entitlements to drive and any endorsements are not recorded on your photocard licence but this information is stored and available online via DVLA’s “View My Licence” service.
 Unless you are a complete beginner, I will require you to access this service and provide me with a computer generated code (so that I can also view your entitlement to drive prior to your first lesson, using DVLA’s “Check Someone’s Licence” service).
 You must tell me of any changes (to entitlements or endorsements) during the course of your lessons with me.